nixworks/public/news/2010/05/21/README.md

 ##### South Africa
 ### [A bid is unsuccessful by South Africa's Jamiatul Ulama Transvaal to stop the publication of Jonathan Shapiro's cartoon of Muhammad on a psychiatrist's couch bemoaning his followers' sense of humour failure. ](/news/2010/05/21/a-bid-is-unsuccessful-by-south-africa-s-jamiatul-ulama-transvaal-to-stop-the-publication-of-jonathan-shapiro-s-cartoon-of-muhammad-on-a-psyc.md)
-_Context: Jonathan Shapiro, Muhammad, South Africa, Jamiatul Ulama Transvaal_
+_Context: Jonathan Shapiro, South Africa, Jamiatul Ulama Transvaal, Muhammad_

 ##### Rapti
 ### [Six girls aged between eight and twelve years drown in the Rapti in Balrampur while bathing. ](/news/2010/05/21/six-girls-aged-between-eight-and-twelve-years-drown-in-the-rapti-in-balrampur-while-bathing.md)